 Experienced & Compassionate Nursing Home Negligence Lawyer in Boston, MA

 The elderly and the infirm are among the most vulnerable in our society and even the most skeptical jurors still look at this population sympathetically.
 There are few things that will evoke sadness, compassion, and empathy such as an injury to a helpless individual.
 We at CCM&F remain dedicated to vigorously fighting for all those who can no longer fight for themselves.
-If you or a loved one need legal help regarding injuries sustained in a nursing home or other care facility, schedule a consultation today.
+If you or a loved one need legal help regarding injuries sustained in a nursing home or other care facility, schedule a consultation with a Boston injury lawyer today.
 We provide legal representation for all types of nursing home negligence issues, including: